dataforseo/TypeScriptClient/docs/interfaces/IPageSummary.md

 > **`optional`** **rank**: `number`

 page rank
-rank of the page on the target website rank is calculated based on the method for node ranking in a linked database – a principle used in the original Google PageRank algorithm learn more about the metric and how it is calculated in this help center article
+rank of the page
+rank is calculated based on the method for node ranking in a linked database – a principle used in the original Google PageRank algorithm learn more about the metric and how it is calculated in this help center article

 #### Source

-main.ts:139732
+main.ts:139835

 ***